 - Economists have emphasized the need to reform economics and reconsider systems such as capitalism

 - Social justice advocates have argued that environmental protection is impossible without greater social equity and the centering of climate and environmental justice

-- Activists in the global South have pointed to problems of First World over-consumption and exploitation of other societies historically, through colonialism, conquest, and extraction
+- Activists in the global South have pointed to problems of First World over-consumption and historical exploitation of other societies through colonialism, conquest, and extraction

 - Indigenous peoples and their allies have emphasized the need to learn from traditional environmental knowledge

-- Feminists have pointed out that the exploitation of nature is closely parallel to the exploitation of women within patriarchal systems
+- Feminists have pointed out that exploitation of nature closely parallels exploitation of women within patriarchal systems

 - Ethicists have called for a new Earth Ethics that goes beyond traditional conceptions of moral behavior